Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits surveillance, gathering evidence, or photographic recording of specifically targeted persons or private property without a warrant.
-Civil cause of action available to subjects of prohibited conduct.
-Exceptions include emergency response, search and rescue, controlled substance investigations, traffic accident documentation, crowd management, and mapping or resource management.
+Prohibits surveillance or recording of specifically targeted persons or private property without a warrant.
+Prohibits publishing or disseminating photographs or recordings of individuals without written consent.
+Exceptions include emergency response, search and rescue, controlled substance investigations, crime scene investigation, and mapping or resource management.

-Prohibition on Using Drones to Locate Game Animals
+Taking of Wildlife Unlawful — Prohibition on Using Drones to Locate Game

 hunting

-Effective: Invalid DateMisdemeanor: $25-$1,000 fine, up to 6 months imprisonment, hunting/fishing/trapping license revocation for up to 3 years
+Effective: Invalid DateMisdemeanor — $25 to $1,000 fine, up to 6 months imprisonment, and hunting/fishing/trapping license revocation up to 3 years

 IDAPA 13.01.03